walter74ucla/Project-3-flask-issue-api/README.md

      - Users can delete their comments
   *	On the Issues List page, a User can Edit, Delete, or click the Resolved button
      -	The User can only do this on the issues they created

-•	Stretch Goals
+  * Stretch Goals
-o	Create Admin capability
+     -	Create Admin capability
-o	Email Notification on Create New Issue and after Admin add a potential solution o	Add attachments to the “Create Issues” submission o	Add Reply o	Add edit capability to the Comments
+     - Email Notification on Create New Issue and after Admin add a potential solution
+     -	Add attachments to the “Create Issues” submission
+     -	Add Reply
+     -	Add edit capability to the Comments